Examples of Weekly English Courses:

 Hawksmoor Restaurant Group

-Good communication among staff and with customers will lead to fewer mistakes, better relationships and increased customer satisfaction, which are critical to success.
+Good communication among staff and with customers will lead to fewer mistakes, improved efficiency, better relationships and increased customer satisfaction, which are critical to success.
 An investment in your staff and developing their personal skills will lead to increased loyalty.

 What is involved?